andy-maier/easy-server/docs/usage.rst

 -----------------------

-A *server definition file* contains the openly accessible portion of the server definitions.
+A *server definition file* contains the openly accessible portion of the server definitions and optionally references a :ref:`vault file <vault files>` that specifies the secret portion of the server definitions.

 The server definition file must be in YAML format and defines servers, server groups and a default server or group.
 The servers and server groups are identified using user-defined nicknames and the file stores some basic information about them.

-The secrets for accessing the servers are not defined in this file but in the :ref:`vault file <vault files>`.
-The link between items in these two files is done by means of the user-defined nicknames of the servers.
+The vault file is optional and its path name is specified with a property in the server definition file.
+Corresponding server items in these two files have the same nicknames.

 Here is an example server definition file.
 The format of the file has some predefined fixed data about the servers and groups, and additional user-defined